anufrievroman/waypaper/README.md

 ## Troubleshooting

-- If wallpaper does not change, make sure that `swaybg` is installed.
+- If wallpaper does not change, make sure that `swaybg` or `swww` is installed.
 - If application does not run, much sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager)

 ## Roadmap

-- Support for other backends like `hyprpaper` and xorg backends.
+- Support for other backends like -swww-, hyprpaper and xorg backends.
-- Additional options for search in subfolders, background colors etc.
+- Additional options for search in -subfolders-, background colors etc.
 - Dynamic grid of thumbnails that adopts to the application width.

 ## Contributions